colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-8.md

 }
 ```

-Lastly repeat this same change in `createStatusArea()` except that the argument passed in to `pickStatusMessage()` will be the game's current status:
+Lastly, repeat this same change in `createStatusArea()` except that the argument passed in to `pickStatusMessage()` will be the game's current status:

 ```js
 export default class FrontEnd {